docker/docs/docker-cloud/migration/cloud-to-swarm.md

 ### vote service

 The Docker Cloud `vote` service defines an image, a restart policy, service replicas.
-It also defines an `autoredeploy` policy which is not supported natively in _service stacks_.
+It also defines an `autoredeploy` policy which is not supported natively in service stacks.

 > **Autoredeploy options**: Autoredeploy is a Docker Cloud feature that automatically updates running applications every time you push an image.
 It is not native to Docker CE, AKS or GKE, but you may be able to regain it with Docker Cloud auto-builds, using web-hooks from the Docker Cloud repository for your image back to the CI/CD pipeline in your dev/staging/production environment.